 The Surround Vision cameras have blind spots and will not display all objects near the corners of the vehicle.
-Folding outside mirrors that are out of position may not display surround view correctly.
+Folding side mirrors that are out of position will not display surround view correctly.
 Always check around the vehicle when parking or backing.

-- Views Displayed by the Surround Vision Cameras - 2.
+- 1. Views Displayed by the Surround Vision Cameras - 2.
 Area Not Shown

-- Views Displayed by the Surround Vision Cameras - 2.
+- 1. Views Displayed by the Surround Vision Cameras - 2.
 Area Not Shown